Subtracting Integers With A Number Line

 Subtracting Negative Integers (The Key Twist)

 Here's where things get interesting.
 Subtracting integers with a number line when one or both integers are negative requires a slightly different understanding.
-Remember the rule: subtracting a negative number is the same as adding its positive counterpart.
+Now, remember the rule: subtracting a negative number is the same as adding its positive counterpart.
 Mathematically, a - (-b) = a + b.
 This is the crux of understanding negative integer subtraction.

 Let’s take the example of 4 - (-2).